 P1000 EtherNet/IP Error Codes General Status Error Extended Status Error Name Description P1000 Supported 0x01 0x0112 RPI Value not acceptable This error can be returned if the Originator is specifying an RPI value that is not acceptable.
 There may be six additional values following the extended error code with the acceptable values.
 An array can be defined for this field in order to view the extended error code attributes.
-If the Target device supports extended status, the format of the values will be as shown below: • Unsigned Integer 16, Value = 0x0112, Explanation: Extended Status code • [Unsigned Integer 8, Value = variable, Explanation: Acceptable Originator to Target RPI type, values: 0 = The RPI specified in the forward open was acceptable (O -> T value is ignored), 1 = unspecified (use a different RPI), 2 = minimum acceptable RPI (too fast), 3 = maximum acceptable RPI (too slow), 4 = required RPI to corrected mismatch (data is already being consumed at a different RPI), 5 to 255 = reserved. • Unsigned Integer 32, Value = variable, Explanation: Value of O -> T RPI that is within the acceptable range for the application. • Unsigned Integer 32, Value = variable, Explanation: Value of T -> O RPI that is within the acceptable range for the application. × 0x01 0x0113 Out of Connections The Productivity1000 EtherNet/IP Adapter connection limit of 4 when doing Class 3 connections has been reached.
+If the Target device supports extended status, the format of the values will be as shown below: Unsigned Integer 16, Value = 0x0112, Explanation: Extended Status code Ulnsigned Integer 8, Value = variable, Explanation: Acceptable Originator to Target RPI type, values: 0 = The RPI specified in the forward open was acceptable (O -&gt; T value is ignored), 1 = unspecified (use a different RPI), 2 = minimum acceptable RPI (too fast), 3 = maximum acceptable RPI too slow), 4 = required RPI to corrected mismatch (data is already being consumed at a different RPI), 5 to 255 = reserved.
+Unsigned Integer 32, Value = variable, Explanation: Value of O -&gt; T RPI that is within the acceptable range for the application. × 0x01 0x0113 Out of Connections The Productivity1000 EtherNet/IP Adapter connection limit of 4 when doing Class 3 connections has been reached.
 An existing connection must be dropped in order for a new one to be generated.
 1 0x01 0x0114 Vendor ID or Product Code Mismatch The compatibility bit was set in the Forward Open message but the Vendor ID or Product Code did not match.
 1 0x01 0x0115 Device Type Mismatch The compatibility bit was set in the Forward Open message but the Device Type did not match.
 1 0x01 0x0116 Revision Mismatch The compatibility bit was set in the Forward Open message but the major and minor revision numbers were not a valid revision.
-1 0x01 0x0117 Invalid Produced or Consumed Application Path This error is returned from the Target device when the Connection Point parameters specified for the $O > T$ (Output) or $T > O$ (Input) connection is incorrect or not supported.
+1 0x01 0x0117 Invalid Produced or Consumed Application Path This error is returned from the Target device when the Connection Point parameters specified for the O -> T (Output) or T -> O (Input) connection is incorrect or not supported.
 The Productivity1000 CPU does not return this error and uses the following error codes instead: 0x012A, 0x012B or 0x012F. × 0x01 0x0118 Invalid or Inconsistent Configuration Application Path This error is returned from the Target device when the Connection Point parameter specified for the Configuration data is incorrect or not supported.
 The Productivity1000 CPU does not return this error and uses the following error codes instead: 0x0129 or 0x012F. × 0x01 0x0119 Non-listen Only Connection Not Opened This error code is returned when an Originator device attempts to establish a listen only connection and there is no non-listen only connection established.
-The Productivity1000 CPU does not support listen only connections as Scanner or Adapter.
-4
+The Productivity1000 CPU does not support listen only connections as Scanner or Adapter. ¢